mdn/interactive-examples/README.md

 That is all for the live example piece.
 All that remains is to tell the page generator about our new example.
 To do this, open up `site.json` at the root of the project folder.
 Under `pages`, find an existing entry with a `type` of `js`.

-Copy and paste the example then update it to apply to your new example, noting that pages are grouped by `type`, and then alphabetically for each `type`.
+Copy and paste the example then update it to your new example, noting that pages are grouped by `type`, and then alphabetically for each `type`.

 You entry will look something like the following when edited: